aaboungab/ft-news-webscrape/README.md

 ## Description
 This script is designed to scrape news headlines and links from various sections of the Financial Times website (https://www.ft.com).
 It reads the section names from an external file, scrapes the corresponding data, and saves it in separate text files organized in a specific directory.

+## Features
+- Dynamic section scraping: Automatically extracts content from user-defined sections of the Financial Times website.
+- Organized output: Saves scraped data in a structured format in separate text files for each section.
+- Customizable: Users can specify which sections to scrape through a simple text file.

 ## Requirements
 - Python 3
 - `requests`